blocklytics/delegable-voting-aragon-app/README.md

 This is a fork of the 'Voting' app built by Aragon that gives voters the option to delegate their votes or vote for themselves.

 ## Install dependencies

 To install dependencies, run `yarn install`

 ## Running this app

 To run the app in a browser with frontend and contract hot-reloading, simply run `yarn start`.

+## Publish app

+First, save .env.sample as a new file (i.e. .env.dev) and fill in all of the config variables.
+Then, in a terminal run `source .env.dev`

+In the same terminal window, run `yarn publish-rinkeby:major` to deploy to rinkeby or `yarn publish:major` to deploy to mainnet.
+You can also specify :minor or :patch instead of :major to deploy following SemVer.

 ### Hooks